rodjen4jula/vatovec-scroll/readme.txt

 == Description ==

-This plugin adds a scroll to top and bottom which allows the visitors to easily scroll back to the top or the bottom of the page by cliking on scroll image.
+This plugin adds a custom Back to Top and Back to Bottom buttons to your WordPress website that allows visitors to scroll back to the top of your page with one click.

 ### Features
 * Displays a button when user scrolls down the page.